rust-lang/rust-project-goals/src/TEMPLATE.md

 *Elaborate in more detail about the problem you are trying to solve.
 This section is making the case for why this particular problem is worth prioritizing with project bandwidth.
 A strong status quo section will (a) identify the target audience and (b) give specifics about the problems they are facing today.
 Sometimes it may be useful to start sketching out how you think those problems will be addressed by your change, as well, though it's not necessary.*

-### The next few steps
+### The next 6 months

-*Sketch out the specific things you are trying to achieve in 2024.
+*Sketch out the specific things you are trying to achieve in this goal period.
 This should be short and high-level -- we don't want to see the design!*

 ### The "shiny future" we are working towards

 *If this goal is part of a larger plan that will extend beyond this goal period, sketch out the goal you are working towards.
 It may be worth adding some text about why these particular goals were chosen as the next logical step to focus on.*

+*This text is NORMATIVE, in the sense that teams should review this and make sure they are aligned.
+If not, then the shiny future should be moved to frequently asked questions with a title like "what might we do next".*

 ## Design axioms

-*Add your [design axioms][da] here.
-Design axioms clarify the constraints and tradeoffs you will use as you do your design work.
-These are most important for project goals where the route to the solution has significant ambiguity (e.g., designing a language feature or an API), as they communicate to your reader how you plan to approach the problem.
-If this goal is more aimed at implementation, then design axioms are less important.
+*This section is optional, but including [design axioms][da] can help you signal how you intend to balance constraints and tradeoffs (e.g., "prefer ease of use over performance" or vice versa).
+Teams should review the axioms and make sure they agree.
 [Read more about design axioms][da].*

 [da]: ../about/design_axioms.md